-The assessment of costs, revenue, and net benefit is contingent on the values ascribed to a gamut of parameters and variables.
-Table A1 in the appendix lists all the parameters and variables utilized in the appraisal of costs, revenues, and net benefits.
+The assessment of costs, revenue, and NPV is contingent on the values ascribed to a gamut of parameters and variables.
+Table A1 in the appendix lists all the parameters and variables utilized in the appraisal of costs, revenue, and NPV.